PetrAPConsulting/Invoice-processor/README.md

 ### Mistral Database Location

-The SQLite database file is created automatically at the same project directory the first time npm start command is run.
+The SQLite database file is created automatically at same directory.

 ### Direct Access